Stock market today: Big Tech rally props up Wall Street

-The S&P 500 was 0.2% higher in early trading, though the worries about U.S. banks that hit the market a day before remain.
-The Dow Jones Industrial Average was up 58 points, or 0.2%, at 33,589, as of 9:45 a.m.
-Eastern time, while the Nasdaq composite was leading the market with a 0.9% gain.
+The S&P 500 was 0.3% higher in midday trading, though the worries about U.S. banks that hit the market a day before remain.
+The Dow Jones Industrial Average was down 37 points, or 0.1%, at 33,493, as of 11:15 a.m.
+Eastern time, while the Nasdaq composite was leading the market with a 1.2% gain.

-Tech stocks pushed upward on indexes after Microsoft reported stronger profit for the first three months of the year than analysts expected.
-It jumped 7%, and it carries a huge weight on the S&P 500 because it's the second-largest stock in the index.
+Tech stocks pushed upward after Microsoft reported stronger profit for the first three months of the year than analysts expected.
+It jumped 7.5%, and it carries a huge weight on the S&P 500 because it's the second-largest stock in the index.

 Tech stocks have been some of the year’s best performers so far as they’ve laid off workers and made other cost cuts to improve their profitability.
 Hopes for a coming pause from the Federal Reserve on its barrage of hikes to interest rates have also helped them in particular.

-Google's parent company, Alphabet, was drifting following its earnings report.
+Google's parent company, Alphabet, was also rising following its earnings report.
 It turned a bigger profit than expected, but it also reported its first back-to-back drops in advertising revenue from a year earlier since it became a publicly traded company in 2004.
-Its stock was 0.7% higher after erasing an earlier loss.
+Its stock gained 1.6% after erasing an earlier loss.

 More Big Tech companies are scheduled to follow with their own reports soon.
 Facebook’s parent company, Meta Platforms, rose 2.1% ahead of its report, which is due after trading closes for the day.

-Chipotle Mexican Grill jumped 11.1%, the biggest gain in the S&P 500, after reporting stronger profit than expected.
+Chipotle Mexican Grill jumped 14.5% for the biggest gain in the S&P 500 after reporting stronger profit than expected.
 It was one of a few companies that raised hopes consumer spending could remain resilient despite a slowing economy.
 That’s key because it makes up the bulk of the U.S. economy.

-Visa rose 1.1% after in another signal for consumer spending.
-It also reported stronger earnings than expected.
+Visa also reported stronger profit than expected for the latest quarter, another signal for consumer spending.
+Its stock edged 0.1% higher.

+Stocks have been mostly listless in recent weeks, as Wall Street struggles with several questions.
+With few answers imminent, Mark Haefele, UBS Global Wealth Management's chief investment officer, expects stocks to stay stuck in a range.

-On the opposite side of Wall Street was First Republic Bank.
-It lost another 16.8%, a day after it nearly halved on worries about an exodus of customers in March.
+First Republic Bank lost another 23.8%, a day after it nearly halved on worries about an exodus of customers in March.

 They yanked more than $100 billion out of the bank during the first three months of the year after the second- and third-largest U.S. bank failures in history rattled confidence.
 That doesn’t include $30 billion that big banks deposited to try to build faith in their rival.